(Disclosure: Some of the links below may be affiliate links)

-For instance, your net income is 9000 and you have 5000 expenses each month.
+For instance, your net income is 9000, and you have 5000 monthly expenses.
 Now, 1000 of these expenses are for taxes.
-Whether you remove your taxes from your income or add it to your expenses, your savings are the same.
-Let’s see how we could use this to our advantage:
+Whether you remove your taxes from your salary or add it to your expenses, your savings are the same.
+Here is how we could use this to our advantage:

 - Pre-Tax Income Savings rate of 44% (4000/9000)